-The classification of lenticular galaxies within the PC1--PC2 plane in \citetalias{Tous+2020} revealed the existence of two clearly distinct regions outlined by subpopulations of S0s with statistically inconsistent physical properties: a very compact and densely populated narrowband that diagonally crosses the PC1--PC2 subspace and a less crowded and much more scattered zone running from the right of it (see also Fig.~\ref{fig:pc1_pc2}).
-These regions were identified as the `Passive Sequence' (PS) and the `Active Cloud' (AC), as they encompass sources representative, respectively, of passive and active sources.
-Compared to the S0--PS, which have absorption-dominated spectra, the S0--AC exhibit spectra with significant nebular emission and, on average, are also somewhat less massive, more luminous but with less concentrated light profiles, possess a younger, bluer and metal-poorer stellar component, and avoid high-galaxy-density environments.
-These two main areas are separated by a narrow dividing zone, dubbed the `Transition Region' (TR), encompassing objects with intermediate spectral and physical characteristics.
-This completes a spectral classification for the S0s of the local Universe that is reminiscent of the well-known `Red Sequence-Green Valley-Blue Cloud' division applied to the entire galaxy population in color-magnitude diagrams (see \S~5.2 in such work for details).
+The classification of lenticular galaxies within the PC1--PC2 plane in \citetalias{Tous+2020} revealed the existence of two clearly distinct regions outlined by subpopulations of S0s with statistically inconsistent physical properties: a very compact and densely populated narrow band that diagonally crosses the PC1--PC2 subspace and a less crowded and much more scattered zone running from the right of it (see also Fig.~\ref{fig:pc1_pc2}).
+These regions were identified as the `passive sequence' (PS) and the `active cloud' (AC), because they encompass sources representative, respectively, of passive and active sources.
+Compared to the S0--PS, which have absorption-dominated spectra, the S0--AC exhibit spectra with significant nebular emission, and on average they are also somewhat less massive, are more luminous but with less concentrated light profiles, possess a younger, bluer, and metal-poorer stellar component, and avoid environments of high galaxy density.
+These two main areas are separated by a narrow dividing zone, dubbed the `transition region' (TR), encompassing objects with intermediate spectral and physical characteristics.
+This completes a spectral classification for the S0s of the local universe that is reminiscent of the well-known `red sequence-green valley-blue cloud' division applied to the entire galaxy population in color-magnitude diagrams (see \S~5.2 in \citetalias{Tous+2020} for details).

 In Figure~\ref{fig:pc1_pc2}, we show the projections in the PC1--PC2 subspace of the SDSS optical spectra of the 532 bona fide S0 galaxies that constitute our MaNGA sample.
 Solid red dots are used to identify PS members, which encompass $64\%$ of the galaxies in the sample, blue dots are for the $29\%$ of the S0s that belong to the AC class, while the remaining $7\%$ of S0s that fall in the TR are drawn using green colored dots (see also \S~\ref{S:data}).